functorz-tech/momen_doc/actions/toast-modal.md

 ### Note
 when triggering the modal action within a \[List] component, direct access to the component data is restricted.
 To overcome this, employ the \[Set Page Variable] action, transferring the component data to page variable.
 This process allows subsequent utilization of specific list item data within the modal.

-### **About Momen​​​​​**

-[Momen](https://momen.app/?channel=blog-about) is a no-code web app builder, allows users to build fully customizable web apps, marketplaces, Social Networks, AI Apps, Enterprise SaaS, and much more.
-You can iterate and refine your projects in real-time, ensuring a seamless creation process.
-Meanwhile, Momen offers powerful API integration capabilities, allowing you to connect your projects to any service you need.
-With Momen, you can bring your ideas to life and build remarkable digital solutions and get your web app products to market faster than ever before.​​